RoMTHoS/RoMTHoS/README.md

 # Hi there, I'm Romain - aka RoMTHoS 👋

-## I'm a Javascript Developer, and Freelancer!!
+## I'm a Web Developer, and Freelancer!!

+### I specialize in Javascript mainly with react

 ### Languages and Tools: